Blog · Review Essay · Last reviewed June 24, 2026

 The Book

 The Sovereign Individual: How to Survive and Thrive During the Collapse of the Welfare State was published by Simon & Schuster in 1997.
-WorldCat lists the original edition as a 1997 English-language book by James Dale Davidson and William Rees-Mogg, published in New York by Simon & Schuster.
-Later editions use the subtitle Mastering the Transition to the Information Age; Google Books lists the 2020 Simon & Schuster edition at 448 pages with a new preface by Peter Thiel.
+Google Books lists that edition as a 416-page Simon & Schuster title by James Dale Davidson and William Rees-Mogg, ISBNs 0684810077 and 9780684810072.
+Simon & Schuster's current Touchstone page uses the subtitle Mastering the Transition to the Information Age, lists James Dale Davidson and Lord William Rees-Mogg as authors, gives the trade paperback ISBN as 9780684832722 at 448 pages, and describes the current edition as featuring a new preface by Peter Thiel.

-The publisher's current description presents the book as a guide to a major transition from industrial society to an information-based society.
+Simon & Schuster's current description presents the book as a guide to a transition from industrial society to an information-based society that would alter the power of government.
 Davidson and Rees-Mogg were not writing as neutral sociologists.
 They were investment writers and political forecasters addressing readers who wanted to protect capital, arbitrage jurisdiction, and prosper through institutional disruption.

 That origin matters.
 The book is not only about the internet.
 It is about what a certain class hoped the internet would do to the state.
 Its core plot is simple: information technology weakens territorial governments, makes capital and skilled work more mobile, enables digital money, punishes tax-heavy welfare states, and produces a new elite of mobile, encrypted, jurisdiction-shopping individuals.